-As of December 31, 2022 and 2021, the following reflects the Organization's financial assets, reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of December 31:
+As of December 31, 2023 and 2022, the following reflects the Organization's financial assets, reduced by amounts not available for general use because of contractual or donor-imposed restrictions and board designations, within one year of December 31, 2023 and 2022:

-2022 2021 Financial assets, at year-end: Cash and cash equivalents \$ 10,786 \$ 11,171 Cash and cash equivalents restricted for investment in property and equipment 1 8,548 Investments 12,464 17,807 Pledges and grants receivable, net 2,805 3,420 Accounts receivable, net (included in prepaid expenses and other assets) 867 890 Less those unavailable for general expenditures within one year, due to: Contractual or donor-imposed restrictions: Restricted by donors for investment in property and equipment, and favorable term leases (2,581) (11,390) Restricted by donors with purpose restrictions (714) (499) Restricted by donors in perpetuity (447) (447) Financial assets available to meet cash needs for general expenditures within one year \$ 23,181 \$ 29,500
+2023 2022 Financial assets, at year-end: Cash and cash equivalents \$ 7,763 \$ 10,786 Cash and cash equivalents restricted for investment in property and equipment - 1 Investments 15,462 12,464 Pledges and grants receivable, net 3,057 2,805 Accounts receivable, net (included in prepaid expenses and other assets) 1,178 867 Less those unavailable for general expenditures within one year, due to: Contractual or donor-imposed restrictions: Restricted by donors for investment in property and equipment, and favorable term leases (3,423) (2,581) Restricted by donors with purpose restrictions (446) (714) Restricted by donors in perpetuity (472) (447) Board designations: Board designated endowment (1,000) - Financial assets available to meet cash needs for general expenditures within one year \$ 22,119 \$ 23,181

-The Organization's goal is generally to maintain financial assets to meet approximately 90 days of operating expenses (approximately \$10.6 million).
+The Organization's goal is generally to maintain financial assets to meet approximately 90 days of operating expenses (approximately \$12.4 million).
 As part of its liquidity plan, excess cash is invested in short-term investments, including money market accounts.
-Included in the financial assets available to meet cash needs for general expenditures within one year as of December 31, 2022 and 2021, is \$8,137 and \$11,083, respectively, of cash and cash equivalents and investments held at the Foundation.
+Included in the financial assets available to meet cash needs for general expenditures within one year as of December 31, 2023 and 2022, is \$7,210 and \$8,137, respectively, of cash and cash equivalents and investments held at the Foundation.